Wolf4war/Foodie/README.md

-# MealDB - Recipe Discovery App
+# Foodie - Recipe Discovery App

 A responsive Vue 3 web application built with Vite, TailwindCSS, Vue Router, and Axios that uses TheMealDB API to discover and explore amazing recipes from around the world.